The Museum of Plant Art

 Being a mutable museum that adapts its programme and projects to a given context also means a greater chance to include and engage with a wider range of local communities.
 The variable location of The Museum of Plant Art allows it to develop specific outreach initiatives together with its host institutions.
 This, in turn, facilitates access to the museum’s events and activities and also ensures that the museum’s resource and knowledge production (such as video-recorded conferences, publications, and outputs from participative activities), is reflective of the multiplicity of languages and cultures that should inform its non-anthropocentric agenda.

-Social dialogue, exchange, and co-design, actively inform the agenda of the Museum of Plant Art.
+Social dialogue, exchange, and co-design, actively inform the agenda of The Museum of Plant Art.
 Interdependencies with host institutions also ensure that the museum’s agenda isn’t marked by a single perspective imposing an understanding.
 This decolonial strategy allows for a multiplicity of views to significantly intervene in the museum’s production and overall exitance.

 Like any plant in its ecosystem, the museum aims to celebrate and expand on existing art communities and programmes.
 Being part of a network to benefit from and contribute to, where collaboration and interchange are native.